Net worth: how to calculate and track your business finances

 Net worth vs. equity

-Net worth and equity represent the same calculation: assets minus liabilities.
+Net worth and equity use the same calculation: assets minus liabilities.
+The difference is context.

-Net worth typically describes the overall financial position of individuals or businesses.
-Equity represents an owner's stake in their company and appears primarily in finance and investment contexts.
+Net worth typically describes overall financial position.
+Equity refers specifically to an owner's stake in their company and appears more often in finance and investment discussions.

-• In businesses with multiple owners, equity reflects how ownership is divided among shareholders.
+• Multiple owners: Equity shows how ownership is divided among shareholders.

-• Sole proprietors and partnerships often refer to equity as owner's equity, while corporations use shareholders’ equity.
-Both mean the same thing.
+• Terminology varies: Sole proprietors use owner's equity, while corporations use shareholders' equity, but both mean the same thing.

 Learn more about equity.